DragonLibrary/BookBlog/_posts/2021-09-30-theres-a-poetry-to-it-fairy-tales-in-verse.md

 ![](../uploads/article13-tumblrdragonpoem.png)

 The poem remains fairly similar in phrasing and style to standard storytelling, but adopts a number of modern internet poetry themes.
+The lack of typical capitalisation despite caesura; longer sentences than that of prose; greater use of standard, conversational lexicon than that of older and more traditional poetry.